Step-by-step process for pursuing the BS to MPH Program

 - Complete 75 B.S.
 Public Health degree credits.

-- After undergraduate advisor approval, schedule a meeting with the MPH Graduate Director to determine your chosen MPH specialization, determine graduate course enrollment, and complete the BS to MPH powerform.
+- After undergraduate advisor approval, schedule a meeting with the appropriate MPH Graduate Director to determine your chosen MPH specialization, determine graduate course enrollment and complete the BS to MPH powerform.

 - Ensure submission of BS to MPH powerform to the Graduate School for approval (by June 1 to take MPH courses in the Fall, and November 1 to take MPH courses in the Spring)

-- Following the completion of 108 undergraduate credits, register for graduate courses recommended by the Graduate Director and noted on the BS to MPH powerform.
+- Following the completion of 90 undergraduate credits, including PBH 281, PBH 340, PBH 345, PBH 473, register for graduate courses recommended by the appropriate Graduate Director and noted on the BS to MPH powerform.

 - Begin your first semester as a BS to MPH student attending graduate courses.